 The claim seeks to uncover these skills, consider the work done alongside responsibilities, demands and working conditions and compare them against male dominated comparators.

 A lot of complex work goes into the joint pay equity process.
-Firstly, the teams made up of Ministry analysts and NZEI Te Riu Roa members interview several kaiārahi i te reo and their direct supervisors (often principals) to find out more about their work.
-The interview teams have visited 17 schools and interviewed 19 employees.
-This stage of the claim process has now been completed.
+Recently, a team made up of Ministry analysts and NZEI Te Riu Roa members visited 17 schools and interviewed 19 kaiārahi i te reo and their kaiwhakahaere (often principals).

 Alongside the information gained from the interviews, the analysts research the historical movement of women into the paid workforce and collate and analyse data from job descriptions, collective agreements and other relevant documents.

-We are also starting the comparator process, working with NZEI Te Riu Roa to research which potential comparators would be most suitable for the claim.
+We are now starting the comparator process, working with NZEI Te Riu Roa to reach out to potential comparators who would be suitable for the claim.